 Saturday Series events

-For Saturday Series events, helpers pay only £2.
+For Saturday Series events, helpers pay a discounted price.
 You will find a link to a helpers sheet on the event details page, usually in the Officials section.
 Just sign up on that helpers sheet for one of the roles listed.
 If you are not sure what to go for, then put your name down under the ‘”HAPPY TO HELP, WHERE DO YOU NEED ME?” section (bottom right of the spreadsheet).

 Each team is headed up by a team leader who you should contact if you want to know more details about that team.